 - What will you be able to learn and start the soonest?

-Writing blog posts is best if you know enough to be able to write on your own, or review the work submitted by other writers.
+Launching a blog is best if you know enough to be able to write on your own, or review the work submitted by other writers.
 If you are a good talker and can learn to record and edit high quality video/audio, go for a YouTube channel or podcast.

 As for the length of the content, whether you are writing a blog post or recording audio or video, don’t be afraid to take as many words or time you need to cover the topic at hand.